 In this deleted scene Weyland says that he made David 8 “in [his] image”., which means maybe David even has some sort of physical resemblance to Weyland, and in case is supposed to be somewhat like him.
+Or even a DNA connection in his “organic” parts.
 We know that his company made David and that Weyland would have had full control over all of the design features, so whether appearance wise or in personality or whatever Weyland indeed wanted David to be his son, which makes it even more incesty.
-Perhaps the genetic material used to make the organic parts of him even came from Weyland in some way.
+So maybe the genetic material used to make the organic parts of him did come from Weyland in some way.

 Disclaimer: I didn’t make any of these GIFs, I stole them all from tumblr.

 Now, onto the fandom treasures.

 And…that’s it.
 Sucks so bad.

 I’ve seen a few other people say they ship it.
 I am not alone.
 Plus that story has a ton of kudos.

 Have some more pics of Charlize and Michael: